 Cockatoo vs. Macaw Bite

-There is much debate in the parrot community over which parrot has the worst bite.
-For those who’ve received bites from both macaws and cockatoos, most will say that a cockatoo’s bite is worse.
+There’s much debate in the parrot community over which parrot has the worst bite.
+Those who’ve received bites from macaws and cockatoos say that a cockatoo’s bite is worse.

 Cockatoos also bite more frequently than macaws.
 When they do, they’re less likely to hold back.
 A healthy and happy macaw is unlikely to bite someone with full force, so cockatoo bites seem worse.